albheim/sciml2022project/README.md

 * `nn_with_model` - Use the parameters for the standard Windkessel model, but add a neural network in the dynamics equations to capture unmodeled dynamics.
 Only train the neural network and let the other parameters be the standard ones.
 * `nn` - Use neural network for the whole dynamics equation and the observation equation.
 Optimize the networks as well as the initial conditions for the internal states.

-At the start of each script a variable `nstate` is set to either 1 or 2 deciding on the order of the model generated.
+At the start of each script a variable `nstate` is set to either 1 or 2 deciding the order of the model generated.

-To run you first need julia, this was tested with julia 1.7.2 but will likely work on newer versions as well.
+To run, you first need julia.
+This was tested with julia 1.7.2 but will likely work on newer versions as well.
-The environment is instantiated by
+The environment is instantiated by (exclude `path/to/this/repo` if already in repo path)
 ```julia
 julia --project /path/to/this/repo -e "import Pkg; Pkg.instantiate()"
 ```